dlamotta/ansible/openshift/README.md

 Start Here
 ------------

 The first thing you'll want to check is the [inventory](inventory) file.
 This is where your soon-to-be-created instances are declared, along with some variables.
-Next up, take a look at the [site.yml](site.yml).
-The rest is defined in the various roles in this repo.
+Next up, see [group_vars/masters](group_vars/masters) and [group_vars/nodes](group_vars/nodes) in order to specify variables for all hosts specified in the inventory.
+Last but not least, take a look at the [site.yml](site.yml) and then look at each role to see what it's doing.

 Requirements
 ------------